KiiWiiWii/Obsidian/Will need to rewrite.md

 3 & 4
 \end{bmatrix}
 $$
-The eigenvalues satisfy the characeteristic equation $$
+The eigenvalues satisfy the characteristic equation $$
 |A = \lambda I | = 0
 $$
 $$